gymnast100/sql-challenge/README.md

 * Consulted [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html#postgresql) for more information.

-2. Create a bar chart of average salary by title.( Included in the ipynb file)
+2. Created a bar chart of average salary by title.( Included in the ipynb file)

 ## Scenario Epilogue